RadiusNetworks/proximitykit-documentation/docs/overview.md

 ---

-## etting Started with Proximity Kit On iOS
+## Getting Started with Proximity Kit On iOS

 The iOS Proximity Kit SDK is built upon Apple's CoreLocation, extending the functionality and web management.